Ex-FBI source charged with Biden lies is tied to Russian intelligence, prosecutors say

 The former FBI informant charged with fabricating claims about a bribery scheme involving Joe Biden, his son Hunter and a Ukrainian energy company has "extensive" contacts with Russian intelligence agencies, according to the Justice Department.

-Federal prosecutors also say in a new court filing that Alexander Smirnov admitted to authorities after he was arrested that "officials associated with Russian intelligence were involved in passing a story" about President Biden's son, Hunter.
+Federal prosecutors also say in a new court filing that Alexander Smirnov admitted to authorities after he was arrested that "officials associated with Russian intelligence were involved in passing a story" about President Biden's son, Hunter Biden.

-Through his attorneys, Smirnov has asked the court to be released ahead of trial, saying he has ties to the community and isn't a flight risk.
+He appeared in federal court in Nevada on Tuesday for his detention hearing.
+Magistrate Judge Daniel J. Albregts heard arguments from both sides, and then ordered that Smirnov be released on a personal recognizance bond.

+That ruling went against the government, which had asked the court to keep Smirnov in custody.

-In their detention memo, prosecutors push back against both those arguments, and point to what they call four "indisputable facts" that favor detention.
+In their detention memo, prosecutors pointed to what they called four "indisputable facts" that favored detention.

 Prosecutors also said that Smirnov, 43, has access to $6 million in "liquid funds," which he did not disclose to Pretrial Services.
 Instead, he told them that he had only $1,500 in cash on hand and $5,000 in a personal checking account, according to the government.